oliverkpan/DiscordBot/README.md

 # JarvisBot

 #### About
 I created a Discord Bot, called Jarvis using the Discord library.
 Jarvis moderates my personal Discord Server and can assist with administrative issues.
+I created various commands that can ensure maintenance in the server.
+Basic commands are below but I am consistently updating this, so more commands will be updated.

 #### Commands